Inverse Problems with Learned Forward Operators: Data-driven model correction

 Let us now consider corrections for the approximation error caused by the approximate model $\ApproxOp$ via a parameterisable nonlinear mapping $\ForwardCor: \calY\to \calY$, applied directly as correction to $\ApproxOp$ as proposed in \cite{lunz21}.
 This mapping could be given by a (convolutional) neural network, but other options can be considered.
 This leads to a corrected operator $\CorrectedOp$ of the form

-We aim to choose the correction $\ForwardCor$ such that ideally $\CorrectedOp(x) \approx \TrueOp x$ for some $x\in \calX$ of interest.
+We aim to choose the correction $\ForwardCor$ such that ideally $\CorrectedOp(x) \approx \TrueOp x$ for those $x\in \calX$ that we are interested in.
 The primary question that we aim to answer is, whether such corrected models \eqref{eqn:correctedModel} can be subsequently used in variational regularisation approaches.
 Thus, it is natural to require that the obtained solutions involving the corrected operator $\CorrectedOp$ and the accurate operator $\TrueOp$, are close, that is

-with regularisation functional $\RegularisationOp$ and associated hyper-parameter $\lambda$.
 Solutions are then usually computed by an iterative algorithm.
 Here we consider first order methods to draw connections to learned iterative schemes as in \eqref{eqn:LGS}.
-In particular, we consider a classic gradient descent scheme, assuming a differentiable $\RegularisationOp$.
-Then, given an initial guess $x_0$, we can compute a solution by the iterative process
+In particular, we consider a classical gradient descent scheme, assuming a differentiable $\RegularisationOp$.
+Given an initial guess $x_0$, we compute a solution by the iterative process